The Junior Award Scheme

 Finally, there are some achievement criteria for actual playing experience and behaviour.
 We value good behaviour, courtesy and ethics as an integral part of the game so feel the awards should reflect these standards.
 The diamond award also suggests a player should both play in a national event and attend an England Junior squad session.
 As part of the scheme for the diamond award, the student can obtain free entry to a national event (from a list of such events).
 They will also be put into contact with the England U20 squad manager, who will then inform them of the timetable of future sessions.

 It is left entirely in the hands of the teacher to decide if the student meets the criteria required to achieve each task at each level.
 It should be noted that we are looking for the student to be able to complete the skill on a regular basis rather than achieving it for the first time.
 It is also important, particularly with the cardplay that the student understands the 'why' and 'when' as opposed to purely the 'how'.

 The guidelines for teachers for assessing each level of the scheme are available here.

-Juniors have received their certificates for reaching one of the attainment levels in the Junior Award Scheme are listed here.
+Juniors who have received their certificates for reaching Silver Award or above in the Junior Award Scheme are listed here.